jarrodfinn/Homework-3/README.md

 The application will define a parameter between 8-128 characters.
 As well, the application will prompt user to include uppercase and lowercase letters, special characters and numbers.

 #  Parameters
 The parameters can include any and all of the character options.

-#
+The application should store the user criteria selected to generate the random password.